VDA5050/VDA5050/VDA5050_EN.md

 A request is always initiated by the mobile robot and communicated as part of the state message.
 The fleet control shall evaluate the request and return its decision via the `responses` topic.

-Each request is represented on the mobile robot by a request object (e.g. zoneRequest) which is included in the state message.
+Each request shall be represented on the mobile robot by a request object (e.g., zoneRequest) included in the state message.
 The request object shall contain at minimum:

 	- a `requestId` that is unique per mobile robot for all currently active requests,
 	- a `requestType` that specifies the kind of operation the request refers to (access, replanning, use of corridor),